Samuels04/University/README.md

 ## First year

-I started this on my Second Semester so there isn't much here yet.
-But I will start uploading files soon Starting today (300123).
+On the first semester of the year this repository did not exist, so there isn't much from that time.

+### 2nd Semester

+All files will be kept in the folder **1st Year**, divided into the subfolders correspondant to the subjects (**Computer Science Fundamentals**,**Programming Methodology**)

+## Second Year

+---To be completed when year begins---